Board Chair’s Message – 2019-20

-Welcome everyone and thank you for coming to Community Living Espanola’s Annual General Meeting 2018.
+Good evening and welcome to Community Living Espanola’s Annual General Meeting.

 For your reading pleasure, here are some highlights of the past year from our organization as well as our funder, the Ministry of Community and Social Services:

 MINISTRY OF CHILDREN, COMMUNITY AND SOCIAL SERVICES 2019-20 HIGHLIGHTS